 A search warrant, like an arrest warrant, is issued by a judge after an application made by the police or prosecutors.
 The applicant must show that there is probable cause to believe that evidence of a crime may be found on the property that is sought to be searched, such as your home, business, or car.
 If the warrant is issued, however, it will be limited in scope and time, meaning that these warrants, unlike arrest and bench warrants, usually do expire.

 First and foremost, the officers can only search the area described in the warrant and can only search in a place where the item being searched for could reasonably be.
 For example, if the warrant allows you to search in a home’s basement for a large gun thought to be relevant to a gun possession or felony discharge of a firearm charge, the police cannot search in the attic or search anywhere in the basement where the gun could not reasonably be, such as in a small jewelry box.
 In terms of timeliness, the warrant will usually note an expiration date on it.
-If this is the case, and if it is not executed in a timely manner, our skilled Philadelphia illegal search and seizure attorneys at The Law Offices of Lloyd Long can work to get any evidence obtained as a result of the illegal search excluded from being used against you in your case.
+If this is the case, and if it is not executed in a timely manner, our skilled Philadelphia illegal search and seizure attorneys at The Liberty Law Team can work to get any evidence obtained as a result of the illegal search excluded from being used against you in your case.

 If You Are Concerned about a Warrant, Call Our Skilled Philadelphia Criminal Defense Attorneys Today